CEO Update

 During peak periods when the cost to produce and purchase power is higher, we encourage you to take simple steps to save energy, such as turning your thermostat up in the summer or down in the winter a few degrees, turning off unnecessary lights and not using large appliances such as dishwashers, dryers, and washing machines during peak times – usually the 5 p.m. to 9 p.m. time frame.

-You can also save energy by plugging electronics and equipment such as computers, printers, and TVs into a power strip, and then turn it off at the switch during peak hours.
+You can also save energy by plugging electronics and equipment such as computers, printers, and TVs into a power strip, and then turning it off at the switch during peak hours.
 If you have a programmable thermostat, adjust the settings to match your family’s comings and goings and sleep times.
 Shifting your energy usage to off-peak times gives you greater control over your electric bill.

 Here are some tools we offer to help you save: